This week, my friend Janine shares memories of her mom.

 Mary Lynette Franklin (nee Foster)

 Someone once told me that time heals the hurt of loss.
+I think time just changes the hurt.

-Missing my mom sometimes comes in waves of pure happiness when I think of the little nuisances of her—her smell, the little bump on the side of her nose (from when she was bit by a dog as a little girl), and her face after she found me curled up in the back of our turquoise Volvo wagon.
+Missing my mom sometimes comes in waves of pure happiness when I think of the little nuances of her—her smell, the little bump on the side of her nose (from when she was bit by a dog as a little girl), and her face after she found me curled up in the back of our turquoise Volvo wagon.
 I had popped the most enormous bubble for an 8 year old and had bubblegum stuck on many parts of my hands, face and hair.

 These memories can and often do turn to sadness when I think of her not being here.